-Mike’s nasal voice rose as if trying to tease out a secret.
-“What kind of guitar do you have?”
+“Oh, you know, just an old travel guitar,” said Mike, shrugging.
+Then, his voice rising as if to tease out a secret, “What kind of guitar do you have?”

+Ray’s impatience, fatigue, and adrenaline pushed him forward.
 “Yeah, well, I’m going to get some shut-eye in Barstow but I like to play for a while before I try to go to sleep ‘cuz, you know, no matter how cold-cocked you are at the wheel you gotta unwind a little or you hit the sack all tired-n-wired.”
 Ray huffed a laugh and checked for some response.
-He felt like a jerk rattling on with Mike so distant, but he could feel the fatigue in the twitching muscles of his face.
-He wanted to get Mike going.
-Get him talking.
-Mike looked like he was doing algebra in his head, so Ray went on, “We don’t have to sit up in the truck and play, this friend of mine owns the motel at the truck stop and he’s got this room out back…”
+He felt like a jerk rattling on with Mike so distant, but he could feel the lack of sleep in the twitching muscles of his face.
+He wanted to get Mike going, get him talking.
+Mike looked like he was doing algebra in his head, so Ray went on, “We don’t have to sit up in the truck and play.
+This friend of mine owns the motel at the truck stop and he’s got this room out back…”

 “No, man, I been going since Albuquerque this morning.
 I’m pretty wiped out.
 Get to Barstow I’m gonna get me a beer, play a little and crash.”

-After twenty miles of silence Ray started asking Mike about music and guitars again, trying to tell if he was enough of a player to make it worth getting Charlie’s room for them to play in.
-A shower would be good, too.
-Mike started talking about life as a street musician and Ray started figuring on putting them up and taking them into LA with him the morning when he heard Carol’s voice for the first time.
+After twenty miles of silence, Ray began asking Mike about music and guitars again, trying to tell if he was enough of a player to make it worth getting Charlie’s room for them to play in.
+Mike talked about life as a street musician and Ray started figuring on putting them up and taking them into LA with him the morning when he heard Carol’s voice for the first time.

 “You are so full of shit, Mike.”
 Ray pushed on the steering wheel with both hands, snapping himself upright.
 He’d forgotten she was back there.